2008–09 Notre Dame Fighting Irish men's basketball team: Roster changes and recruiting

-Notre Dame did not sign any recruits from high school for the 2008-09 class.
+Notre Dame did not sign any recruits from high school for the 2008–09 class.

 Preseason outlook

 With returning Big East Player of The Year Luke Harangody, the Irish were picked to finish fourth in the Big East conference by the Big East coach's poll.
 Harangody was also a unanimous first-team all-Big East selection and was picked to repeat as player of the year.
 Senior point guard Kyle McAlarney also made first-team all-Big East selection.
 Notre Dame is also looking to keep its 37 consecutive home game win streak alive.

-Notre Dame was selected as the pre-season No. 9 team in the country in the USAToday/ESPN preseason coaches poll, the program's highest ever preseason ranking in that poll.
+Notre Dame was selected as the preseason No. 9 team in the country in the USA Today/ESPN preseason coaches poll, the program's highest ever preseason ranking in that poll.
 The Irish also debuted at No. 9 in the AP preseason poll, the fifth time Notre Dame has been ranked in the top 10 of that poll and its first top 10 ranking since the 1980–81 season.